Sales Engagement – The Definitive Guide

 What is Sales Engagement?

-Sales engagement consists of the various interactions (digital, in-person, phone, and so on) that sellers have with prospects and customers.
-Sales engagement technology enables sales departments to efficiently deliver high quality interactions with prospects and customers at scale.
+Sales engagement is not Sales enablement consists of the various interactions (digital, in-person, phone, and so on) that sellers have with prospects and customers.
+This technology enables sales departments to efficiently deliver high quality interactions with prospects and customers at scale.

 The diagram below shows the major segments that make up the sales engagement technology stack.
 The most important part of the stack—the sales engagement platform (SEP), sits between the CRM and the rest of tech stack.
 It acts as the management console for the engagement process while sending activity data back to the CRM.